Genez-io/genezio-landing-page/deployment-platform/content/posts/automating_supplier_order_processing_with_genezio_a_case_study_of_mybenefits.md

 MyBenefits’ success hinged on:

 - Modularity: 21 backend classes kept code maintainable.
-- Infrastructure Abstraction: Genezio handled cron, queues, and retries, freeing the team to focus on business logic.
+- Infrastructure Abstraction: DeployApps handled cron, queues, and retries, freeing the team to focus on business logic.
 - Third-Party Flexibility: Pre-built connectors for Google/Gmail accelerated development.

 For developers building B2B platforms, this case study underscores the importance of: